Loic Mabanza: Dancing career

 In 2007, Mabanza started his professional dance career working with French artists such as La fouine, Magic system, Sheryfa Luna and Les Déesses.
-In parallel, Mabanza taught hip hop dance classes in studios around Paris and dance workshops all around Europe and Canada.
-Later on he became a judge for international dance competitions and conventions such as "Dance World Cup", IDance Convention and "5.6.7.8 Showtime".
+In parallel, Mabanza taught hip-hop dance classes in studios around Paris and dance workshops all around Europe and Canada.
+Later on, he became a judge for international dance competitions and conventions such as "Dance World Cup", IDance Convention and "5.6.7.8 Showtime".

 In 2011, Mabanza partnered with Samsung and starred in a series of advertising campaigns for their new 7 Series notebook PC Slate.

-That same year, Mabanza and the hip hop dancer Diablo (Also known as the duo “Speedylegz and Diablo”) landed 2ndplace in the first season of the TV Show La Meilleure Danse.
+That same year, Mabanza and the hip-hop dancer Diablo (Also known as the duo “Speedylegz and Diablo”) landed 2nd place in the first season of the TV show La Meilleure Danse.

 In 2012, Mabanza booked his first world tour with Madonna, The MDNA tour.
 He appeared in her music video "Turn Up the Radio" directed by Tom Munro and performed on The Ellen DeGeneres Show.

 In 2013, Mabanza left Criminalz Crew and moved to the United States traveling between New York and Los Angeles to further pursue his career.

 He choreographed and performed for Martin Solveig during Electric Zoo 2013 in Randall's Island.
 Mabanza also performed with Chris Brown and Nicki Minaj at the BET Awards 2013 and later that year danced for Chris brown again at Powerhouse 106 in Philadelphia.
 Mabanza appeared in Fergie's music video "A Little Party Never Killed Nobody" directed by Fatima Robinson.

 In 2014, Mabanza performed with Usher for the world premiere of Michael Jackson’s single “Love Never Felt So Good” at the iHeartRadio Music Awards and danced in the music video featuring Justin Timberlake.
-Mabanza was also part of Michael Jackson World Premiere Experience “Slave to the Rhythm” at the 2014 Billboard music awards.
+Mabanza was also part of Michael Jackson World Premiere Experience "Slave to the Rhythm" at the 2014 Billboard music awards.